 But if you’re looking to get some publications under your belt, I’m here to tell you that these literary magazines are probably not the best place to start.
 Their acceptance rate is extremely competitive (think less than 2%), and they take months, sometimes even years to come back to you.
-This doesn’t mean you shouldn’t bother submitting to them, or that they’ll never accept your work, but that you should be strategic about it, widening your net to get a few more pubs under your belt first.
-Think how good your author bio will look when you do eventually submit to them – it’s better to show that you are widely published and not a literary snob.
+This doesn’t mean you shouldn’t bother submitting to them, or that they’ll never accept your work, but that you should be strategic about it, widening your net to get a few more pubs under your belt first at alternative literary magazines.
+Think how good your author bio will look when you do eventually submit to them—it’s better to show that you are widely published and not a literary snob.

 Your target criteria

-Realistically, if you’re just starting out, you should target literary magazines:
+Realistically, if you’re just starting out, you should target alternative literary magazines:

 - That have great websites